inBeat/inbeat-website/content/top-influencers/instagram/comedians/peru/_index.md

 ---
-title: Top 10 Comedians Instagram Influencers In Peru In 2023
+title: Top 10 Comedians Instagram Influencers In Peru In 2024
 description: >-
-  Find top comedians Instagram influencers in Peru in 2023.
-Most popular hashtags: #comedia #humor #argentina #cuarentena.
+  Find top comedians Instagram influencers in Peru in 2024.
+Most popular hashtags: #comedia #humor #publicidad #peru.
 platform: Instagram
-hits: 29
+hits: 45
-text_top: Analyze the top-rated Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram influencers on inBeat.
-text_bottom: Our database aggregates 29 Instagram influencers like this in Peru for you to contact.
+text_bottom: Our search engine holds 45 Instagram influencers like this in Peru for you to pitch.
 profiles:
   - username: "macamadernalaprebende"
     fullname: >-